 Fr.
 Shnork Souin, (Baptismal name- Gregory Haig),

-was born and raised in Toronto Ontario, Canada on January 16, 1961 and is the first and only Canadian born priest of the Armenian Church.
+was born and raised in Toronto Ontario, Canada on January 16, 1961 and is the first Canadian born priest of the Armenian Church.
 He was baptized and raised in Holy Trinity Armenian Apostolic Church in Toronto Ontario.
 Following High School, he attended Ryerson Polytechnical University, in Toronto, where he received a Diploma in Business Management.
 In 1987, he was married and moved to St. Catharines, Ontario where he worked as a sales representative for a large Canadian manufacturing company.

 Following his calling, he entered seminary in 1991 as a full time student of theological studies.
 He obtained a Master of Divinity at Concordia Theological Seminary in the Fall of 1996, having prepared a translation of the Rite of Penance according to the Euchologion of the Armenian Church toward completion of his Degree.
 He has also taken classes toward a Doctor of Ministry, which he hopes to someday complete.